nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ```

 ![A representation of the output generated when nebari help command argument is executed, the output contains a list of the available positional arguments and usage.](/img/validate_installation.png "Nebari's help command line output").

+## Nebari commands

+The `nebari` command is the primary interface for interacting with Nebari.
+It can:

+- Initialize a Nebari configuration file for any supported platform
+- Manage and validate your Nebari instance
+- Render recent changes into Terraform infrastructure files
+- Create new users using the 'keycloak' command

+For full usage of each command, including abbreviations, see [Command reference](/references/cli-command-reference).
+You can see the same information at the command line by viewing the command-line help.

+## Next steps

+Now that you have Nebari successfully installed, you can proceed on choosing the best platform deployment option for your team.
+For more information, please visit [deploying options](/getting-started/deploy.mdx) for an overview of the available options and their respective installation steps.

 :::note Troubleshooting
 If you are unable to successfully validate the Nebari installation above, you may want to check out our [troubleshooting guide](/troubleshooting.md).